oVirt/ovirt-site/source/release/4.4.3/index.md

 #### Contributors

-70 people contributed to this release:
+71 people contributed to this release:

 	Ahmad Khiet (Contributed to: ovirt-engine)
 	Alan Rominger (Contributed to: ovirt-ansible-collection)
-	Ales Musil (Contributed to: ovirt-engine, vdsm)
-	Amit Bawer (Contributed to: ovirt-engine, vdsm)
+	Ales Musil (Contributed to: ovirt-engine, ovirt-release, vdsm) Amit Bawer (Contributed to: ovirt-engine, vdsm)
 	Andrej Cernek (Contributed to: vdsm)
 	Arik Hadas (Contributed to: ovirt-ansible-collection, ovirt-engine)